Raleigh Kitchen Refresh: A Surface-Level Transformation

 • Selection coordination matters most.
 Cabinet color, countertop material, backsplash tile, and hardware all need to work together.
 Getting samples in the actual space — under your actual lighting — is worth the extra step before committing.

-• Sequence protects the work.
-Paint and cabinet work should happen before countertops are templated, and countertops should be in before backsplash tile is set.
-Getting this order right avoids rework and damage to finished surfaces.
+• Order matters.
+Paint and cabinet work should happen before countertops are measured for fabrication, and countertops should be in before backsplash tile is installed.
+Getting this order right avoids redoing work and damaging finished surfaces.

-• Know your scope boundaries before you start.
+• Know what's in and out of the project before you start.
 A finish-level refresh stays at the surface.
-If you discover hidden issues — water damage, outdated wiring, structural concerns — those need to be assessed and addressed by the right professionals before cosmetic work proceeds on top of them.
+If you discover hidden issues — water damage, outdated wiring, problems with how the house is built — those need to be reviewed and fixed by the right professionals before cosmetic (surface-only, no structural changes) work proceeds on top of them.

 • Lighting is underrated.
 Better lighting — whether that's recessed fixtures, under-cabinet strips, or a pendant over the peninsula — does as much for how a refreshed kitchen feels as any surface upgrade.
-Plan it into the scope from the start.
+Plan it in from the start.

 Ready to refresh your kitchen?